VishnuPrasadNagraj/Django/README.md

 # Django
-Simple FeedBack Form Project Using Django
+Installation and Running the Server of Django

 1.To make a folder in the file explorer we need to passthe command
 ---->Go to search/type cmd